ISA-tools/isa-specs/source/isatab-investigation.rst

 **INVESTIGATION**

-:Investigation Identifier: AN identifier or an accession number provided by a repository.
+:Investigation Identifier: A identifier or an accession number provided by a repository.
 This SHOULD be locally unique.
 :Investigation Title: A concise name given to the investigation.
 :Investigation Description: A textual description of the investigation.
 :Investigation Submission Date: The date on which the investigation was reported to the repository.